 Registered nurse prescribing in diabetes health

-Registered nurses are authorised by the Council to prescribe in diabetes health under the Medicines (Designated Prescriber: Registered nurses) Regulation 2016.
+Registered nurses are authorised by the Council to prescribe in diabetes health under the Medicines (Designated Prescriber: Registered Nurses) Regulation 2016.
 The previous regulation for registered nurse prescribing in diabetes health has been revoked and the pathway to this prescribing authority was closed in 2017.

 RN prescribing in Diabetes Health Recertification Audit Requirements

-- Prescribing Practice - a support letter from prescribing supervisor to confirm that the RN prescriber in diabetes health has completed 40 days of prescribing practice every year and maintained prescribing competence.
+- Prescribing practice – a letter from an authorised prescribing mentor (senior doctor or mātanga tapuhi nurse practitioner) to confirm completion of 40 days (320 hours) of prescribing practice annually and maintenance of prescribing competence.

 Prescribers in diabetes health who were required to submit recertification evidence after 1 July 2022 are no longer required to do so.